Filing a Car Insurance Claim

 Accidents and comprehensive coverage

 In the event of a collision, collision insurance pays for car repairs after a deductible has been paid.
-Comprehensive handles non-crash losses like theft or hail.
+Comprehensive insurance handles non-crash losses like theft or hail.

 UM and UIM, the safety net